marcusoftnet/marcusoftnet.github.io/_posts/2017-03-04-comments-on-board-practices-7.md

 ![Stop starting - start finishing](/img/stopStarting.jpg)

-It emphasise our strive to complete work, rather than start new work (Stop starting - start finishing you know).
+It emphasize our strive to complete work, rather than start new work (Stop starting - start finishing you know).
 We want to spend time in the meeting discussing how we can get stuff out there.
 If we start from the other end we might run out of time and not have any time left to talk about the things that will soon be completed.
 That would be, to quote a president; Sad.

 By going through the work from left to right we also honor an old lean process improvement principle; start improving from closest the customer and work your way backwards when improving the process.
 I view morning meetings as mini improvement workshops.
 It's very seldom that I've attended a morning meeting that haven't brought a flow-problem to the surface or where we decided to change our process, ever so slightly.